Rescue Mission: A Short Story

 “Sure, no problem.”
 Aremon heard himself respond.

-He followed the leader back to the quarters where they fetched heavy rope and climbing gear.
-After Delvin gave him a quick crash course on how the basic equipment functioned, they emerged in time to join four other rescuers.
-They too had been informed concerning the predicament.
+He followed the leader back to the quarters where they fetched some strong rope and climbing gear.
+After Delvin gave him a quick crash course on how the stuff worked, they emerged in time to join four other rescuers.
+The latter too had been informed concerning the predicament.

 They set out together, taking the shortest route to the cliffs.
 It led them through a tiny stream, over some rocky terrain and into open shrubland.
-Finally, they begun descending along a narrow path bordered on either side by thickets and tall trees with low-hanging branches.
+Finally, they began descending along a narrow path bordered on either side by thickets and tall trees with low-hanging branches.

 "What was that?"
 Aremon exclaimed suddenly, stopping in his tracks.
 So did the rest.

 They had just been engulfed in darkness as the setting rays of the evening sun were blotted out in an instant.
-For the brief moment it lasted, it was almost like a mysterious blanket had been thrown over the canopy above.
-However, nothing odd or unusual could be detected from where they stood.
+For the brief moment it lasted, it felt like a mysterious blanket had been cast over the entire canopy from above.

 Upon emerging from the trees and into the open, they found the boy’s father, just as distraught as Aremon expected him to be.
 One gaze down the steep incline, and Aremon could understand why.
-They were standing atop a towering precipice whose jagged cliffs wound downwards to thousands of feet below.
+They were standing atop a towering precipice whose jagged cliffs wound to thousands of feet below.

 The father was pointing down to the right.